bscharan/Automatic-speech-sequence-segmentation/README.md

 replace [data,fs] = audioread('merge.wav'); merge.wav with your input wav file..

-you can fix number of speakers in line 2 or you can calculate number of speakers best fit , execute kmean_un .
+you can fix number of speakers in line 2 or you can calculate number of speakers best fit automatically , execute kmean_un .